In vitro fertilization (IVF) is a procedure where an egg or eggs are fertilised outside the woman’s body

 Common reasons for IVF

-There are so many reasons that may lead to IVF.
+In a same sex relationship, IVF is a fantastic option to help you become the parents you dream of.
+There are also so many reasons that may lead to IVF.
 Here are some of the most common reasons for IVF treatment:

 Polycystic Ovaries Syndrome (PCOS)